Printing Nylon Jackets and Bags

-The second option is a spot color custom transfer called AquaTru®.
-AquaTru is a water-based transfer with a great feel and clean edge lines.
-AquaTru is spot color, perfect when printing 1-3 colors.
-The best benefit of AquaTru is the large 12 x 19 sheet size.
+The second option is also a full color custom transfer called UltraColor Stretch.
+UltraColor Stretch has a great feel and clean edge lines.
+The best benefit of UltraColor Stretch is the large 11.5″ x 18″ sheet size.

-To get the best bang for your buck, fill the sheet with as much as will fit that is needed in the same ink color or colors.
+To get the best bang for your buck, fill the sheet with as much as will fit that is needed.
 You can easily fit 2 full adult sizes plus a left chest or two.

 - Left chest – outerwear has buttons or zippers so you will want to raise the print area so those obstructions don’t cause uneven pressure.
 You want to create a raised firm, flat surface.
 Use a Print Perfect Pad or a foam mouse pad just under the print area